usaid-cs/yesterday-i-learned/random.md

 - Lean ground beef often comes from [dairy cows](https://www.cbc.ca/news/canada/prince-edward-island/pei-beef-prices-oct-2019-1.5328551), different from the steak you see beside it.
 - "Heirloom quality" is not a formal definition of quality; it just means something so expensive you'll want to pass it on, regardless of actual quality.
 - Capacitive fingerprint scanners don't work when you're dead.
 Optical/Ultrasound fingerprint scanners do.
-- The ["Canadian Warran Buffett"](https://en.wikipedia.org/wiki/Prem_Watsa) is also called Prem. *In April 2017, Watsa brought attention to concerns of a real estate bubble in Toronto.
-He asserts that most Canadian banks cannot survive a 50% drop in the value of real estate.
-"It's going to come down, and a lot of people are going to get hurt" said Watsa during Fairfax's annual general meeting.*
-- [賢者タイム](http://www.jlect.com/entry/2891/kenjataimu-kenjataimu/), ken-JA TAI-mu, describes the clarity of thought achieved post-orgasm.
+- [賢者タイム](http://www.jlect.com/entry/2891/kenjataimu-kenjataimu/), ken-JA + [TAI-mu aka "time"](https://en.wiktionary.org/wiki/%E3%82%BF%E3%82%A4%E3%83%A0#Japanese), describes the clarity of thought achieved post-orgasm.
 They also call it 射精終了のこと, or "the moment after you ejaculate".
 - [Googie architecture](https://en.wikipedia.org/wiki/Googie_architecture) was a popular "futurist", space-age kind of architecture from the 1930s to the 1960s.
 "Googie" was the wife of the original owner, Mortimer C. Burton's wife, Lillian K. Burton's nick name.
 - Bruce / Caitlyn Jenner was once Kim Kardashian's daddy.
 They both live in [Hidden Hills, CA](https://en.wikipedia.org/wiki/Hidden_Hills,_California).
 - The left side of a [yukata](https://en.wikipedia.org/wiki/Yukata) (aka 浴衣) is worn over the right side, unless you are dead, in which case the right side goes over the left.
 Originally a bathrobe, it is now worn everywhere during the summer.